Anupam-1068/Indian-Premier-League/README.md

-# Indian-Premium-League
+# Indian-Premier-League
-Data Analysis on Indian premium league using python and sql
+Data Analysis on Indian premier league using python and sql